purescript-polyform/polyform/README.md

 ### Quick example

-To gain an intuition of how the whole validation works we are not going to use any ready to use "helpers" and we are going to try to build record validation backend with some forms.
+To gain some intuition about this library desing and how this architecture of validation works in practive we are not going to build record validation backend without any ready to use "helpers" from polyform.

 As we want to validate records as inputs we have to somehow fetch values from this input record pass it to validation function and accumulate errors or return a result.
-But how to access value from a record... maybe with a function like `_.myField` (thanks @thomashoneyman for this idea ;-)
+But how to access value from a record... maybe with a function like `_.myField` (thanks @thomashoneyman)!
-That solves our most difficult problem for this backend.
-Let's write some code:
+That solves our most difficult problem for this backend so let's write some code:

 ```purescript
 module Main where